Top HubSpot Flywheel Strategies

 - Social media presence

 - Customer Testimonials

 Marketing content sparks interest and lures visitors to your website.
-Now comes the time to properly engage with them in order to convert them into a qualified lead and move them along in their buyer’s journey.
-The engage phase includes using tactics such as pop-up forms, email marketing, chatbots, and marketing automation.
+Now comes the time to properly engage with them in order to convert them into qualified leads and move them along in their buyer’s journey.
+The engagement phase includes using tactics such as pop-up forms, email marketing, chatbots, and marketing automation.

 The following is a list of engagement tools for your marketing flywheel: